leorabaumgarten/cs103a-cpa02/README.md

 <br />
 <img width="921" alt="image" src="https://user-images.githubusercontent.com/99210028/167207964-cb5c018c-3034-4257-83c8-049884cbc56d.png">
 <br />
-It will show you a complete list of all the books that you've personally.
+It will show you a complete list of all the books that you've logged.
 Also, as you can see, logging in changes the navigation bar option to allow you to log out.
 If you scroll down further, you'll see that the "My Books" page also allows you to add more books:
 <br />
 <img width="922" alt="image" src="https://user-images.githubusercontent.com/99210028/167208612-d4faa2eb-1f13-4407-a1eb-d8671a6f1a74.png">
 <br />